Stegoceras: Feeding mechanics

 It is uncertain what pachycephalosaurs ate; having very small, ridged teeth they could not have chewed tough, fibrous plants as effectively as other dinosaurs of the same period.
 It is assumed that their sharp, serrated teeth were ideally suited for a mixed diet of leaves, seeds, fruit and insects.
-Stegoceras may have had an entirely herbivorous diet, as the tooth crowns were similar to those of iguanid lizards.
+Sues and Galton suggested in 1987 that Stegoceras may have had an entirely herbivorous diet, as the tooth crowns were similar to those of iguanid lizards.
 The premaxillary teeth show wear facets from contact with the predentary bone, and the maxillary teeth have double wear facets similar to those seen in other ornithischian dinosaurs.
 Every third maxillary tooth of UALVP 2 are erupting replacement teeth, and tooth replacement happened in backwards progression in sequential threes.
 The occipital region of Stegoceras was well-demarcated for muscle-attachment and it is believed that the jaw movement of Stegoceras and other pachycephalosaurs was mostly limited to up-and-down motions with only a slight capability for jaw rotation.
 This is based on the structure of the jaw and dental microwear and wear facets of the teeth indicate that the bite-force was used more for shearing than for crushing.

-In 2021, the Canadian palaeontologist Michael N. Hudgins and colleagues examined the teeth of Stegoceras and Thescelosaurus and found that while both had heterodont teeth, they could be statistically distinguished from each other.
+In 2021, palaeontologist Michael N. Hudgins and colleagues examined the teeth of Stegoceras and Thescelosaurus and found that while both had heterodont teeth, they could be statistically distinguished from each other.
 Due to its broad rostrum and more uniform teeth, Stegoceras was an indiscriminate bulk-feeder that cropped large amounts of vegetation, while the teeth and narrow rostrum of Thescelosaurus indicates it was a selective feeder.
 Pachycephalosaurs and Thescelosaurids occur in the same North American formations, and it appears that their coexistence was made possible by them occupying different ecomorphospaces (though Stegoceras and Thescelosaurus themselves were not contemporaries).

+In 2026, palaeontologists Louis-Philippe Bateman and Hans C.E.
+Larsson examined the feeding performance in pachycephalosaurs using Stegoceras as a model, and found that the presence of their domes limited the space and movement of their jaw muscles.
+Compared with other orhithischians, the feeding performance of Stegoceras was closer to basal ornithiscians and ornithopods than would be expected of a derived taxon from the Late Cretaceous.
+They concluded that the dome constrained pachycephalosaurs to a more plesiomorphic (ancestral) dentition with a low-fiber herbivorous niche, and that it was an example of a sociosecual display structure constraining evolution of feeding traits.